flow-io/flow-mmax/README.md

 // Create a readable stream from an array: var randStream = eventStream.readArray(randoms);

-// Create a new moving min stream: var myStream = maxStream()
+// Create a new moving max stream: var myStream = maxStream()
 	.window( 7 )
 	.stream();